Shots In The Dark

 Kate Moss: Hot or Not?

-to the British, who are, apparently, in the midst of a heated debate on whether or not Kate Moss is particularly attractive.
+It's a fair question, and a very important one.
+At least to the British, who are, apparently, in the midst of a heated debate on whether or not Kate Moss is particularly attractive.

 I mention this because I've never felt that she is, and so I've watched fascinated as she has been constantly described as a beauty icon.
 To me, she represented the disconnect between the world of fashion, populated by gay men who see women's bodies as objects to manipulate and control, and the world of male heterosexuality, which is much more catholic in its tastes.
 One simple example: Every time I hear a female friend complain about her weight when she's not even close to being overweight—which happens way too much—I remind her that straight guys